welovemedia/ffmate-docs/docs/getting-started.md

 Get the latest release of FFmate from [GitHub](https://github.com/welovemedia/ffmate/releases)

+> [!IMPORTANT]
+> FFmate is currently available for `macOS` and `Linux`.
+Support for Windows is coming soon.

 ## Running FFmate

-Once installed, start the FFmate server from the command line:
+After downloading FFmate, open your terminal, navigate to the folder where you saved it, and start the server by running the following command:

 ```sh
 ffmate server
 ```

-💡 Tip: Want to start FFmate with a convenient tray menu?
-Simply run:
+💡 Tip: For easy access to FFmate’s features, start it with a tray icon using the following command:

 ```sh
 ffmate server --tray
 ```

-By default, the server runs on **[http://localhost:3000](http://localhost:3000)**.
-Is port 3000 unavailable, or do you want to start FFmate on a different port?
+By default, FFmate runs on **[http://localhost:3000](http://localhost:3000)**.
+If port 3000 is already in use or you prefer a different one, you can easily change it.
 Learn how to change the port here 👉 [Learn more](#port-configuration).

 ## Submitting your first task